-Researchers have found an overwhelming need for better quality and reliability in online IPF-related information.
+Researchers have found an overwhelming need for better quality and reliability in online PF-related information.

 You can take action to make sure the information you find is appropriate.
 Look for sites that are government-sponsored, since their information must be reviewed several times before being published.
 Further, always consult your provider to be sure online “facts” are correct.